Peyote Drug

 What Is Peyote?

-Peyote is a small cactus plant that contains the psychoactive hallucinogenic known as mescaline.
+Peyote is a small cactus plant that contains a chemical compound called mescaline, which can cause psychoactive hallucinations.

-However, in other contexts it is considered illegal because of its hallucinogenic properties.
+However, in other contexts peyote is considered illegal because of its hallucinogenic properties.

-Peyote produces effects similar to those of LSD, psilocybin (magic mushrooms), and PCP.
+Peyote has effects similar to those of LSD, psilocybin (magic mushrooms), and PCP.

-Teens and young adults are often under the impression that the use of psychedelics like peyote is safe since it is something grown naturally.
+Teens and young adults are often under the impression that the use of psychedelics like peyote is safe since it is something grown naturally, rather than something that is “cooked up in a lab.”

-It is important to understand the risks of peyote use, especially for young people whose brains are more vulnerable to adverse effects from hallucinogen abuse.
+It is important to understand the risks of peyote use, especially for young people whose brains are more vulnerable to damaging effects from hallucinogen abuse.

 What Are The Street Names For Peyote?